pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Users are requiring more varied workloads; the current set of available configurations for CPU, memory, and topology remain limited.
-Additionally, the number of managers becoming internal to the Kubelet continues to increase, and we should find a more dynamic and pluggable way of handling these resources.
-Operating systems work by allowing drivers and pluggable resources, even to how cpu, memory, and devices are allocated.
+Users have varied workloads; the current set of available configurations for CPU, memory, and topology remain limited.
+Additionally, the number of managers becoming internal to the Kubelet continues to increase; we should find a more dynamic and pluggable way of handling these resources.

-Kubernetes can be looked at as being the operating system of the cloud, and allowing specialty modules in order to address the use cases, rather than continuing to add complexity directly by continuing to modify the kubelet, will allow the greatest scope of abilities while stopping the continued increasing complexity within the core of the Kubelet.
+Operating systems work by allowing drivers and pluggable resources.
+This includes various policies in how cpu, memory, and devices are allocated.
+Kubernetes can be viewed as being an the operating system of the cloud.
+Allowing specialty modules to address the use cases directly, rather than continuing to add complexity by continuing to modify the kubelet, will allow the greatest scope of abilities while halting continued increases of complexity within the core of the Kubelet.

 Users would like to be able to address the following use cases: